 Growing Vegetables in Pots for Beginners

-Big garden containers – 18″ to 22″
+Large vegetable container – 18″ to 22″

+Big containers are also great for planting multiple varieties of smaller vegetables that don’t need the entire pot to grow.
 You can often plant 2-3 “medium” plants and 4-6 “small” plants together in a large container.
 (See “medium containers” and small containers” below for specific plant recommendations.)

 Medium Garden Containers – 10″ to 18″